Design for the booklet of “Made in BCN” (LMG-2154) by Jesús Llungueras

 In the form of a study, TIME FIELDS I is structured following a strict rhythmic progression towards the final frenzy, but with constant interruptions that tense and delay the arrival.
 Thus, my intention at that time was that a sinuous expression arises that distorts our temporal perception, out of the dialectical relationship that these two contrasting sonorous worlds interweave with the changes of tempo and the permanent agogic processes.
 I believe that this study has been one of the starting points of my subsequent work in terms of the search for a language that integrates a detailed writing of strong gestural and expressive component in the small and medium scale with a vision at the same time spectrum-morphological It also covers a structural level, on a larger scale.

-In my opinion, TIME FIELDS I requires the same work process that the masterpieces of any instrument: a detailed and meticulous practice from the very beginning (the reading of the score is not obvious at all) and, at the same time, by adding the specific character needed to play every bar, phrase or section.
-In this way, technical elements improve themselves while the ideas on the interpretation strengthen, since the interpretative energy is closely related to the technique, in the case of this work.
-I mean, you won’t be able to play it technically well with a lack of character, or, in other words, you won’t be able to perform it well unless you do not have a very good technique.
+TIME FIELDS I requires a detailed and meticulous practice from the very beginning (the reading of the score is not easy at all).
+At the same time, you can add the specific character needed to play every bar, phrase or section.
+In this way, technical elements improve themselves while the ideas on the interpretation strengthen, since the interpretative energy is closely related to the technique, in my opinion.

-If you want to work on or know more about TIME FIELDS I, don’t hesitate to contact me.
+Do you want to work on TIME FIELDS I with me?
+Don’t hesitate to contact me.